alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.vault.rst

 ``yk8s.k8s-service-layer.vault.s3_config_file``
 ###############################################

 Credentials to access an S3 bucket to which the backups will be written.
-Required if `enable_backups = true`.
+Required if :ref:`configuration-options.yk8s.k8s-service-layer.vault.enable_backups` is set to ``true``
 You can find a template in `managed-k8s/templates/vault_backup_s3_config.template.yaml`.